fullerspectrum/yuiko/README.md

 Use yarn electron-pack to build.
-Create a file named credentials.json with an anilist token field on it inside your yuiko folder in your system's AppData folder (e.g ~/.config/yuiko/credentials.json).
+Create a file named credentials.json with an anilist "token" field on it inside your yuiko folder in your system's AppData folder (e.g ~/.config/yuiko/credentials.json).